 Helicobacter pylori (H. pylori) is believed to be the most common bacterial infection worldwide.
 Herein, we aimed to investigate the effect of red rose extract on H. pylori eradication in 9 to 15 year-old children.

-Results: In total 59 (17.8%) of the 332 cases were positive for Helicobacter pylori Stool Antigen (HpSA) and 56 completed the study.
-The mean HpSA titer remained stable in the red rose extract treated group but it increased in the placebo group following intervention; however, the difference was statistically insignificant (P=0.57).
-Moreover, the intervention resulted in no difference in the eradication rate between the two groups (P=0.57).
+In total 17.8% (n=59) of the 332 cases were positive for Helicobacter pylori stool antigen (HpSA), and 56 completed the study.
+The mean HpSA titer remained stable in the red rose extract treated group but it increased in the placebo group following intervention; however, the difference was statistically insignificant (p=0.57).
+Moreover, the intervention resulted in no difference in the eradication rate between the two groups (p=0.57).